 Accommodation & Facilities

-Rekero is a family owned camp, and the knowledge and hospitality shown by the owners and their local Masai and Ndorobo guides is what makes a stay here so special.
+Rekero has a long and rich history, and the knowledge and hospitality shown by the staff and the local Masai and Ndorobo guides is what makes a stay here so special.
 The tented camp is in the style of a smart mobile camp with nine large tents (including two spacious family tents) set on the edge of the river.
 Although loos and bucket showers are en-suite there is an enamel basin on the verandah, and hot and cold water is provided.
 There is also a dining tent, although most meals are enjoyed outdoors.

 Wildlife & Activities